The Super Healing Powers of KITCHEN SPICES: 14 Medicinal Spices Your Kitchen Needs! (You Probably Already Have an Herbal Pharmacy!)

-Peppermint is also one of the herbs I just love to add to my herbal tea blends--especially in the summer time.
+Peppermint leaf is also one of the herbs I just love to add to my herbal tea blends--especially in the summer time.
 I get my medicine, tonic, and a soothing, cooling uplift all at once!
 Can't beat that, right?

 Rosemary (Rosmarinus officinalis):

 Oh, the evergreen, woodsy, spicy scent of Rosemary makes it a wonderful enhancement to so many strong tasting dishes--especially red meats.
-I love Rosemary for many reasons: It's lovely, smells so beautiful, chases bugs away, and it great for your mind!
+I love Rosemary for many reasons: It's lovely, smells so beautiful, chases bugs away, and it's great for your mind!

 Yep!
 Rosemary is one of the herbs that works wonders for your memory and alertness.
 In fact, I think you should never eat or use Rosemary oil too close to bedtime--you may not get to sleep.
-It works that well for alertness.
-But besides helping with being more alert, Rosemary, used over time, is wonderful for your brain function and memory!
+It works that well for improving alertness.
+But besides helping with being more alert, Rosemary, used over time, is wonderful for supporting your brain function and memory!